glebbyv/CanCommunacatoin/README.md

 - `mcp_can` (by coryjfowler): Library for interfacing with the MCP2515 CAN controller.
 - `SPI`: Arduino SPI library for SPI communication.

-## GoKartCan.h

-### Overview
-The `GoKartCan.h` header file defines a class `GoKartCan` for interacting with the CAN bus.
-It includes the necessary Arduino libraries and declares the class members and methods.

 ### Class Members
-- `Data`: An array of 8 bytes used to store the data received or to be sent over the CAN bus.
+- `byte Data[8]`: An array of 8 bytes used to store the data received or to be sent over the CAN bus.
-- `CAN0_INT`: An integer representing the Arduino pin connected to the interrupt pin of the MCP2515 CAN controller.
+- `int CAN0_INT`: An integer representing the Arduino pin connected to the interrupt pin of the MCP2515 CAN controller.
-- `CS`: An integer representing the Arduino pin connected to the chip select pin of the MCP2515 CAN controller.
+- `int CS`: An integer representing the Arduino pin connected to the chip select pin of the MCP2515 CAN controller.
 - `CAN`: A pointer to an instance of the `MCP_CAN` class for interacting with the MCP2515 CAN controller.

 ### Public Methods
 - `GoKartCan(int CAN0_INT, int CS)`: Constructor method for initializing the CAN bus with specified interrupt and chip select pins.
 - `void receive()`: Method for receiving CAN messages.
 It reads the message and prints its details to the serial monitor.
-- `void send(int ID, int CAN_FRAME, int data_length)`: Method for sending CAN messages with a specified ID, frame type, and data length.
+- `void send(int ID, int CAN_FRAME, int data_length)`: Sends the object instance's data array as a CAN message with the specified ID, frame type, and data length.

-## GoKartCan.cpp

-### Overview
-The `GoKartCan.cpp` source file implements the methods declared in `GoKartCan.h`.
-It includes the necessary Arduino libraries and provides the functionality to interact with the CAN bus.

-### Constructor
-- `GoKartCan::GoKartCan(int CAN0_INT, int CS)`: Constructor method for initializing the CAN bus with the specified interrupt and chip select pins.
-It configures the CAN controller and the interrupt pin.

-### Public Methods
-- `GoKartCan::receive()`: Method for receiving CAN messages.
-It checks if a message is available, reads it, and prints the message ID, type, and data bytes to the serial monitor.
-- `GoKartCan::send(int ID, int CAN_FRAME, int data_length)`: Method for sending CAN messages.
-It sends a message with the specified ID, frame type, and data length using the data stored in the `Data` array.

-## Usage
-To use the GoKart CAN Library in your Arduino project, include the `GoKartCan.h` header file and `GoKartCan.cpp` source file in your project directory.
-Then, create an instance of the `GoKartCan` class with the appropriate interrupt and chip select pins.
-You can then call the `send()` and `receive()` methods to communicate over the CAN bus.

 ### Example

 ```cpp